 If you can’t figure out which type suits you, you should go to a store and try out left and right-handed guitars.
-Try playing any basic pattern, a Major scale, or just hold down the simplest open chord.
+Try playing any basic pattern, a major scale, or just hold down the simplest open chord.
 Simultaneously, try strumming it to the best of your ability.
+Ask yourself which orientation is most comfortable?
 This should help you decide.

 In rare cases, people may struggle to identify their dominant hand without assistance.
 You can visit UCLA’s Brain Mapping Center Questionnaire for an assessment about your ‘handedness’.

 If you are ambidextrous, you could be capable of learning the guitar with either hand leading.
-I would highly recommend getting a right-handed guitar for a practical reasons in such a case.
-Primarily because right-handed guitars are easily available, which means you have more models and options to choose from.
-Additionally, they are relatively cheaper – though not by much.
+I would highly recommend getting a right-handed guitar for practical reasons in such a case.
+Primarily because right-handed guitars are more widely available, which means you have more models and options to choose from.
+Additionally, they are often cheaper – though not by much.

 The moment you encounter barre chords as a student, you will question the idea of calling the picking hand the ‘dominant hand’.
 In fact, most students/beginners struggle with chord shapes, scales, chromatic exercises, and the gamut of techniques like bends, pull-offs, and hammer-ons.